httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 ### What's my account's password?

 HTTP Toolkit accounts are passwordless.
-Instead of setting a password, when log in with your email address you'll be asked for a 6-digit code, which will be sent to your email.
+Instead of setting a password, when you log in with your email address you'll be asked for a 6-digit code, which will be sent to your email.

 Codes are randomly generated, only the most recent code is valid, and codes expire after 15 minutes.